finos/common-domain-model/documentation/source/documentation.rst

 * **Distinction between the agreement identification features and the content features** (i.e. elections).

   * The agreement identification features: agreement name, publisher, identification, etc are represented by the ``LegalAgreementBase`` abstract class.
-  * The elections are represented through classes aligned with the legal agreement template which they represent.
-An example is the ``CsaInitialMargin2016JapaneseLaw`` class, which represents the ISDA 2016 Japanese Law CSA for Initial Margin.
+  * The agreement specification details: elections, related agreements and umbrella agreement terms are represented by the ``AgreementTerms``.
+  * To	Contained within ``AgreementTerms`` are individual classes which contain the elections used to define a specific group of agreements. e.g ``CreditSupportAgreementElections`` can be used to define any of the Credit Support Agreements currently supported by the CDM.
+  * Validation exists in the model to ensure that the set of elections specified within the ``AgreementTerms`` are consistent with the agreement identified as part of ``LegalAgreementBase``.

 * **Composite model**.

-  * The ``LegalAgreementBase`` abstract class uses components that are also used as part of the CDM contract and lifecycle event components: e.g. ``Party``, ``Identifier``, ``PartyRole``.
+  * The ``LegalAgreementBase`` abstract class uses components that are also used as part of the CDM contract and lifecycle event components: e.g. ``Party``, ``Identifier``, ``date``.
-  * As part of the election classes: the above mentioned ``CsaInitialMargin2016JapaneseLaw`` class extends the ``CsaInitialMargin2016`` abstract class which specifies the elections that are common among governing laws.
-The ``CsaInitialMargin2016`` in turn extends the ``Csa2016`` abstract class which specifies the elections that are common among the ISDA 2016 Initial Margin and Variation Margin CSA agreements.

-* **Representation of legal agreement elections as data**, as opposed to their whole write-up.
-Similar to what has been done in ISDA Create, such approach still allows CDM users to wrap those normalised elections into the corresponding legal agreement template, in order to provide a complete legal agreement.
+* **Representation of legal agreement elections as data**, as opposed to unstructured data contained within a full legal text.
+This approach allows CDM users to define normalised elections into a corresponding legal agreement template, in order to provide a full representation that can also be used to define functional processes.
 * **Normalisation of the data representation** to be machine readable and executable.
 In practice, the use of elections expressed in a ``string`` format has been restricted whenever possible, as ``string`` requires language parsing and disassembling to be machine executable.
 The CDM leverages the ISDA Create data representation and extends it in some cases, leveraging some output of the FpML work to digitise the Standard CSA.
 Notable examples of such approach are:

   * The ``EligibleCollateral`` class comprehensively specifies the eligible collateral for initial and variation margin as directly machine readable, through the combination of an enumeration of eligible assets (based upon the 2003 ISDA Collateral Asset Definitions), normalised maturity bands and agency rating notations.